Whitepaper

 Enterprise DeFi

-Efficiently implements battle-tested KYC on Web3, allowing for permission-less enterprise-grade DeFi applications to stay compliant and fair.
+Efficiently implements battle-tested KYC on Web3, allowing for permissionless enterprise-grade DeFi applications to stay compliant and fair.

-Decentralized Physical Intrastructure
+Decentralized Physical Infrastructure

 (DePIN)